Every bit of assistance no matter how small is hugely helpful to us and your fellow members.

 - Collate details of visual impairment societies

 - Manage our compliance with the General Data Protection Regulation and PECR

 - Produce guidelines for officials responding to enquiries seeking advice

 - Research providers to establish a non-geographic phone number and call handling system for Aniridia Network

-- Create our child and vulnerable people protection policy and related materials
+- Create our child and vulnerable people safeguarding policy and related materials

 Services and initiatives